“Another fascinating book published in 1809, The First Book of Napoleon, is shocking… It’s like reading from the Book of Mormon.”

 |Falsehood||Almost all of the alleged parallels are false quotes, misplaced, or common phrases within the book.
 CES Letter misquotes both the Book of Mormon and the First Book of Napoleon, and presents them completely out of context alongside each other, with both words and punctuation altered to appear more similar.
 They also present the phrases and words in incorrect order.

-CES Letter does not give the full title of the book: The First Book of Napoleon, the Tyrant of the Earth: Written in the 5813th Year of the World, and 1809th Year of the Christian Era.
-They want it to sound more similar to The Book of Mormon: The First Book of Napoleon.
+CES Letter gives an incorrect title of the book.
+Actually, it is much longer: The First Book of Napoleon, the Tyrant of the Earth: Written in the 5813th Year of the World, and 1809th Year of the Christian Era.
+CES Letter shortens this title, which makes it sound more similar to The Book of Mormon: The First Book of Napoleon.

 |Confirmation Bias||All of the alleged parallels are in wildly different contexts, and many exist because both books happen to reference the bible.